Lawmakers take up bills that won approval, but not funded

 The Appropriations Committee room was packed with people interested to see if bills important to them would be spared the chopping block.
 House chair Drew Gattine says many of them won’t, because after the budget was signed by the governor, there simply isn’t money left to fund them.

-Cumberland County Sheriff Kevin Joyce closed a pod and cut 5 positions last year.
-He says he can’t cut anymore, but a reduction of inmates would help.
+Cumberland County Sheriff Kevin Joyce closed a pod and cut five positions last year.
+He said he can’t cut anymore, but a reduction of inmates would help.

 The fate of another bill that received a big splash late in the session would ban the use of handheld devices while driving, such as cell phones.
-Its sponsor, State Senator Bill Diamond, says it would produce revenues of about a million dollars through fines, which just about assures its survival.
+Its sponsor, state Sen. Bill Diamond, says it would produce revenues of about a million dollars through fines, which just about assures its survival.

 Most of the bills will likely be bound over to the next legislative session beginning in 2018.
 That won’t do anything to help the jails that are facing shortfalls over the next two fiscal years.